-Chapter 8 "Firms, the Stock Market, and Corporate Governance," includes four Real-Time Data Exercises that help students become familiar with a key data source, learn how to locate data, and develop skills in interpreting data.
-Real-Time Data Analysis (RTDA) Exercises, marked with (a), allow students and instructors to use the very latest data from FRED.
+Select chapters end with at least two Real-Time Data Exercises that help students become familiar with a key data source, learn how to locate data, and develop skills in interpreting data.
+Real-Time Data Analysis (RTDA) Exercises, marked with , allow students and instructors to use the very latest data from FRED.